remix-run/remix/docs/components/nav-link.md

 ### `caseSensitive`

-Adding the `caseSensitive` prop changes the matching logic to make it case sensitive.
+Adding the `caseSensitive` prop changes the matching logic to make it case-sensitive.

 | Link                                         | URL           | isActive |
 | -------------------------------------------- | ------------- | -------- |